City-of-Helsinki/linkedevents/README.md

 Linked Events was originally developed for City of Helsinki organization and you can see the Linked Events API in action for [Helsinki capital region here](https://api.hel.fi/linkedevents/v1/).
-It contains data from Helsinki City Tourist & Convention Bureau, City of Helsinki Cultural Office and the Helmet metropolitan area public libraries.
+It contains data from all Helsinki City Departments as well as data from Helsinki Marketing and the Helmet metropolitan area public libraries.
 Viewing the API should give a reasonable view for the kind of information Linked Events is targeted for.

 Target audience of this README.md are developers who may or maynot have a lot of Python experience and would like to get things running as quickly as possible.